ynori7/music/README.md

 the configured genres, and for each one checks if it's interesting based on sub-genres and ratings.
 It can then generate an HTML report which is sent by email.

+**Additional Details:**
+- Artists whose best rating isn't at least 4 stars will be filtered out
+- Emails are sent using Mailjet

 **Usage:**

 ```